Guide to Nursing Homes: Understanding Care, Costs, and Options

 Check Inspections

-- 1Visit the CMS Care Compare website to access nursing home inspection reports.
+- 1Visit the CMS Care Compare website.

-- 3Review the latest inspection report and note any deficiencies or violations.
+- 4Check for any deficiencies or violations.

 Source: CMS Care Compare